Covid 19 coronavirus has changed industry forever, Tourism NZ boss Stephen England-Hall says

 The new campaign this week would encourage Kiwis to get to the skifields now largely empty of overseas tourists and indulge in other winter activities.

-England-Hall said New Zealanders who normally took holidays overseas - where they spend between and estimated $7 billion and $9b a year - were encouraged to spend that on domestic holidays.
+England-Hall said New Zealanders who normally took holidays overseas - where they spend an estimated $7 billion to $9b a year - were encouraged to spend that on domestic holidays.

 Economists at ASB say domestic tourism within New Zealand is 40 per cent larger than inbound tourism, and the switch towards domestic tourist experiences for New Zealanders will lessen the economic hit.